Healthcare in Ethiopia: Health insurance

 The SIH system doesn't include 85% poorest society of Ethiopian living in a rural area, so I have given attention to CBHI.

-Community-based Health Insurance Development
+Community-based health insurance development

-Pilot implementation initiated since 2011 in 13 districts in four big regions (Oromia, Amhara, Tigray and South nation and nationality).
-The aim is to reach and cover the very large rural an agricultural sector and smalls informal sectors in an urban setting.
+Pilot implementation was initiated in 2011 in 13 districts in four big regions (Oromia, Amhara, Tigray and South nation and nationality).
+The aim is to reach and cover the very large rural and agricultural sector and small informal sectors in an urban setting.
 To give equitable, accessible and increased financial risk protection.